I’m an Australian computer programmer and science fiction writer.

-I’ve always been interested in writing science fiction and made my first sale when I was 18.
-I’ve had short stories and articles published in magazines, newspapers and web sites.
-I have been a finalist for the Aurealis Awards, several of my stories have received honorable mentions in Year’s Best SF anthologies and I was the youngest writer to have an entry in the Encyclopedia of Australian Science Fiction and Fantasy.
+I’ve had over 100 short stories and articles published in magazines, web sites and newspapers.
+I’ve been a finalist for the World Fantasy Awards, the Aurealis Awards, the Ditmar Awards and the XYZZY awards.
+Several of my stories have received honorable mentions in Year’s Best SF anthologies and I was the youngest writer to have an entry in the Encyclopedia of Australian Science Fiction and Fantasy.

 Interviews